 Research intraoral scanners to choose the right one for your practice.
 Check out these 4 criteria to consider as you evaluate your scanner options.
 If you already have a scanner, start looking into what digital workflows you can add.

 It’s an exciting time for dentistry as digital tools for general practices become more affordable and accessible.
 As a result, digital methods for impressions and restorative and aesthetic treatments are on the rise and aren’t as difficult to implement in your practice as you might think.

 One indicator of digital growth is the number of dentists who use intraoral scanning technology within their practice.
-While the number of services may vary from practice to practice, 50% of practitioners report they are currently using an intraoral scanner, while 51% of those who are not currently using an intraoral scanner plan to start in 2022.
+While the number of services may vary from practice to practice, 50% of practitioners report they are currently using an intraoral scanner, while 51% of those who are not currently using an intraoral scanner plan to start this year.

 The shift to digital isn’t unexpected or surprising.
 The precedent for digital adoption in everyday life and across all business sectors is standard now, especially when technology provides a more convenient user experience.
 An intraoral scanner paired with digital treatment and case management tools and software, provides a seamless experience for dentists that is simpler and often faster than traditional methods.

 As intraoral scanning grows, coupled with strong patient preferences for digital impressions, dental practices that offer digital dentistry could gain a competitive advantage over those that don’t.

 How to do it